Electric vs Gas Chainsaw: Which One Should You Choose in 2023

 Electric chainsaws require little to zero maintenance, you have to use them and clean them frequently, and they will work like a charm.

-Duration Of A Single-Use
+Duration Of a Single-Use

 For wired electric chainsaws, the runtime has no limits.
 In other words, they can be used for as long as they are connected to a power source.